 Warnings and precautions

-- have diabetes (as your doctor may need to adjust the dose of insulin your antidiabetic medicine)
+- if you have diabetes (as your doctor may need to adjust the dose of insulin your antidiabetic medicine)

-- have had seizures or have epilepsy.
+- if you have had seizures or have epilepsy.
 You will be carefully monitored by your doctor.
-Treatment with Citalopram should be stopped if seizures occur or if you start having more seizures than usual.
+Treatment with Citalopram should be stopped if seizures occur or if you start having more seizures than usual

-- have or have had episodes of mania (overactive behaviour or thoughts).
+- if you have or have had episodes of mania (overactive behaviour or thoughts)

-- have a history of bleeding disorders or are using medicines that affect blood clotting or increase the risk of bleeding
+- if you have a history of bleeding disorders or are using medicines that affect blood clotting or increase the risk of bleeding

-- suffer from psychosis with depressive episodes, because the psychotic symptoms may increase.
+- if you suffer from psychosis with depressive episodes, because the psychotic symptoms may increase

-- have impaired kidney or liver function (your doctor may need to reduce the dose of Citalopram and will also check your liver function)
+- if you have impaired kidney or liver function (your doctor may need to reduce the dose of Citalopram and will also check your liver function)

-- have or are prone to heart rhythm disorders (QT-interval prolongation or have suspected congenital QT-syndrome)
+- if you have or are prone to heart rhythm disorders (QT-interval prolongation or have suspected congenital QT-syndrome)

-- suffer or have suffered from heart problems or have recently had a heart attack
+- if you suffer or have suffered from heart problems or have recently had a heart attack

-- have a low resting heart-rate and/or you know that you may have salt depletion as a result of prolonged severe diarrhoea and vomiting (being sick) or usage of diuretics (water tablets)
+- if you have a low resting heart-rate and/or you know that you may have salt depletion as a result of prolonged severe diarrhoea and vomiting (being sick) or usage of diuretics (water tablets)

-- experience a fast or irregular heartbeat, fainting, collapse or dizziness on standing up which may indicate abnormal functioning of the heart rate
+- if you experience a fast or irregular heartbeat, fainting, collapse or dizziness on standing up which may indicate abnormal functioning of the heart rate

-- suffer from low blood levels of potassium or magnesium (hypokalaemia/hypomagnesaemia).
+- if you suffer from low blood levels of potassium or magnesium (hypokalaemia/hypomagnesaemia)

-- suffer from angle closure glaucoma or have had glaucoma
+- if you suffer from angle closure glaucoma or have had glaucoma

 - If whilst taking Citalopram you develop symptoms signs such as restlessness, confusion, trembling, excitation, fever, shivering, hallucinations, muscle cramps, rapid heart beat, tell your doctor at once.
 These may be a first sign of a condition called serotonin syndrome.
 He/she will stop your treatment with Citalopram immediately.